svmk-data-science/tess-ensemble-classification/README.md

 The dataset was obtained from the TESS Project Candidates Catalogue via  NASA Archive (snapshot as at March 2025) and comprised photometric and derived features used to identified exoplanet candidates.
 A binary target was constructed by encoding candidate disposition as '1' (confirmed) and '0' (false positive) forming the basis for supervised classification.

+Data pre-processing was conducted to ensure consistency and model readiness.
+Instances with ambiguous or non-confirmed dispositions (e.g 'FA'.'APC', 'PC' and missing labels) were removed, in addition to features that were missing value or those unsuitable for median imputation.
+Auxillary limit features did not provide meaningful predictive value and thus were excluded from the sample.s

 ## Project Overview